a-b-street/abstreet/book/src/dev/README.md

 - `osm_viewer`: a standalone tool to render OSM in detail
 - `fifteen_min`: a standalone tool to explore 15-minute neighborhoods
 - `popdat`: use census data to produce traffic simulation input
+- `traffic_signal_data`: manual timing overrides for some traffic signals

 ## Code conventions